BurundiOfficial Name: Republic of Burundi

 Due to widespread resistance, chloroquine cannot be used to prevent malaria in Africa;

 Atovaquone-proguanil, doxycycline, or mefloquine are appropriate medications for Burundi.
-For information that can help you and your doctor decide which of these drugs would be best for you, please see Centers for Disease Control and Prevention (CDC) “Choosing a Drug to Prevent Malaria.”
+See Centers for Disease Control and Prevention (CDC) “Choosing a Drug to Prevent Malaria.”

-All routine United States immunizations should also be up to date prior to arrival in Burundi.
-This includes measles, mumps, rubella, chicken pox, Hepatitis A and tetanus, all of which are more common in Burundi than in the United States.
-In addition to the required Yellow Fever vaccine it is also recommended that all travelers receive typhoid immunization but it is not required for entry.
+All routine United States immunizations should also be up to date prior to arrival.
+This includes measles, mumps, rubella, chicken pox, Hepatitis A, and tetanus.
+In addition to the required Yellow Fever vaccine it is also recommended that all travelers receive typhoid immunization.

 Rabies immunization is recommended for all travelers staying for more than four weeks or who will have remote, rural travel or expect animal exposure.
 Even in urban areas dogs may have rabies and bites and scratches from dogs, bats or other mammals should be immediately cleaned with soap and water and medical attention sought to determine if rabies preventive therapies are indicated.